 They are a hare from the northern region of North America.

-The snowshoehare lives in boreal and montane forests of North America.
+The snowshoe hare lives in the boreal and montane forests of North America.

 Their color is brown in summer and white in winter but always has a gray underbody.
 They can be distinguished by black tufts of hair on the edge of their ears and by the relatively small size of their ears compared with other hares.

-The snowshoe hare is a herbivore and eats grass, leaves, ferns, buds, twigs, evergreen needles, small stems, and bark.
+The snowshoe hare is an herbivore that eats grass, leaves, ferns, buds, twigs, evergreen needles, small stems, and bark.
 They adapt their diet according to the season.
 They usually feed on grass, fens, and leaves during the summer and turn to twigs and bark in the wintertime.

 Southern Bog Lemming

-The Southern bog lemming is a small mammal from eastern regions of North America.
+The Southern bog lemming is a small mammal from the eastern regions of North America.

 They measure about 13 cm long and weigh about 35 g.